clickstorm/cs_seo/Documentation/Developer/ExtendExistingModel/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-To extend an already existing extbase model with a detail view, e.g. news or job offers, easily complete the following two steps.
+To extend an already existing extbase model with a detail view, e.g. news or job offers, and offer the evaluation of this records, easily complete the following two steps.

 If the hreflang tag is enabled in TypoScript, the hreflang tag is set for all existing languages of the extended